There is evidence that Cannabidiol (CBD) can provide pain-relief by working in the central nervous system (CNS), or in the brain and spinal cord.

 Ready?
-Let’s start with the basics.
+Let’s start with the cannabis 101.

 Cannabinoids serve to do 2 major things: